trpc/trpc/www/docs/server/infer-types.md

 }
 ```

 You can also infer abstract types for router interfaces which you share around an application via a router factory.
-For example
+For example:

 ```tsx twoslash filename='trpc.ts'
 // @module: esnext